theobald-software/theobald-software.github.io/content/_en/erpconnect/rfc-server/sap-connection-with-sso-and-snc.md

 old_url: /ERPConnect-EN/default.aspx?pageid=rfc-server-connection-with-sso-and-snc
 ---

-The RFCServer class supports SAP Connection with SSO and SNC.
+The RFCServer class supports SAP connection with SSO and SNC.<br>
-The RFCServer class provides the property SNCSettings, similar to the R3Connection class, refer to [ERPConnect with SSO with SNC](../sap-connection/sap-connection-with-sso-and-snc).
+The RFCServer class works similarly to the R3Connection class, see [ERPConnect with SSO with SNC](../sap-connection/sap-connection-with-sso-and-snc).

-The property OwnName must be set.
-Additionally one of the properties SNCMechanism and LibraryPath must be set.
+{: .box-note }
+**Note**: Note the prerequisites described in [SSO with SNC - Prerequisites](./sap-connection/sso-with-snc#prerequisites) beschrieben.

+### SAP Connection with SSO and SNC
+The RFCServer class provides the property *SNCSettings*.
+Assign the partner name in the SAP transaction **SM59** (e.g. p:RFCServerSNC@THEOBALD) to the property *OwnName* of *SNCSettings*.

 <details>
 <summary>Click to open C# example.</summary>